 Expenses you can afford should be ‘self-insured’ by your emergency fund or other savings.
 Raising insurance deductibles and banking the difference in premiums is a good way to self-insure against small losses ranging from a few hundred to a few thousand dollars.
 Store emergency money for unexpected car repairs, insurance deductibles (which can be large if you have catastrophic, HSA-eligible health insurance), or high vet bills for your disgustingly-cute Cavalier King Charles spaniel.

-Whether you need more or less living expenses saved depends on how steady your income is & how many liquid assets you already have (like non-retirement stocks that you could tap.)
-The more financially secure you already are, the less of an emergency fund you need: a self-employed person with few liquid assets needs more emergency funds than a union schoolteacher with 20 years seniority and a sizable investment account.
+Whether you need more or less living expenses saved depends on how steady your income is– and whether you have a spouse/partner that is also earning–, how far below your means you’re living, and how many liquid assets you already have (like non-retirement stocks that you could tap, or Roth IRA contributions you could get at.)
+The more financially secure you already are, the less of an emergency fund you need: a single, self-employed person with young kids and few liquid assets needs more emergency funds than a married, union schoolteacher with adult children, 25 years seniority and a sizable investment account.

-Like all short-term (less than 3-5 year) savings, your emergency fund should be investing in cash or a short-term bond fund.
-High-interest savings accounts like the kind from Capital One 360 are great for very short-term savings since the principal is guaranteed by the FDIC.
-Bond funds, which may vary slightly in principle but generally yield a higher return than savings accounts, work better for money that might sit there longer than a year.
+Like all short-term (less than 3-5 year) savings, your emergency fund should be invested in cash or a short-term bond fund.
+High-interest savings accounts like this excellent one are great for very short-term savings since the principal is guaranteed by the FDIC.
+Bond funds, which may vary slightly in principle but generally yield a higher return than savings accounts, may work better for money that might sit there longer than a year.

-4) Tax-advantaged retirement accounts (401ks, Roth or Traditional IRAs)
+4) Tax-advantaged retirement accounts (HSAs, 401ks, Roth or Traditional IRAs)

-If you make too much to contribute to a Roth IRA, use the backdoor Roth IRA [article coming soon] method IF you either have no Traditional IRAs with pre-tax money in them or can put all your Traditional/Rollover IRA money into your 401k plan to avoid paying taxes on it.
+If you make too much to contribute to a Roth IRA, use the backdoor Roth IRA method IF you either have no Traditional IRAs with pre-tax money in them or can put all your Traditional/Rollover IRA money into your 401k plan to avoid paying taxes on it.

 If you don’t have a retirement plan at work, use the appropriate IRA (Roth or Traditional) instead.
 If you’re self-employed, open an Individual 401k.